canonical/ubuntu-packaging-guide/getting-set-up.rst

 SSH_ stands for *Secure Shell*, and it is a protocol that allows you to exchange data in a secure way over a network.
 It is common to use SSH to access and open a shell on another computer, and to use it to securely transfer files.
-For our purposes, we will mainly be using SSH to securely communicate with Launchpad.
+For our purposes, we will mainly be using SSH to securely upload source packages to Launchpad.

 To generate a SSH key, enter::